-Japanese two-wheeler maker, Suzuki had unveiled the Suzuki Burgman Street 125cc scooter at the 2018 Delhi Auto Expo.
-This premium scooter will be launched as a lifestyle scooter and will target urban commuters.
-Suzuki has indigenously developed this premium scooter for Indian market.
-It has been designed in-line with global Burgman scooters, featuring a uniquely-styled front end with large apron and windscreen.
+The long-awaited Suzuki Burgman Street 125 lifestyle scooter has finally been launched in the Indian two-wheeler market.
+The new premium scooter is priced at Rs 68,000, which makes it a direct rival to Vespa LX.
+First unveiled at the 2018 Delhi Auto Expo, this maxi-scooter directly targets the urban commuters.
+Suzuki Inda has indigenously developed this premium scooter and the design inspiration comes from global Burgman scooters.
+It features uniquely-styled front end with large apron and windscreen.
 The seats are wide and comfortable, with a step between the rider and pillion pads.

-The new scooter will be launched as a comfortable, premium lifestyle scooter.
-Equipped with a new 125cc engine, the Burgman Street is expected to return around 40-45kmpl.
+The new scooter has been launched as a comfortable, premium lifestyle scooter.
+Equipped with a new 125cc engine, the Burgman Street returns 53.4 kmpl.
 Also See – Suzuki Intruder 150 Launched In India

 – Digital instrument cluster